WSDOT/PGSuper/Documentation/PGSplice/src/UserGuide/Dialogs/Girder Details General.md

 Duct Grid | Grid listing the general parameters of the ducts and tendons.
 See Duct Grid below for details.
 Duct Material | Select the duct material.
 Used for evaluation the provisions of LRFD 5.4.6.1.
 This setting does not effect the duct friction factor or wobble coefficient.
 Select Project > Losses to edit duct friction factors.
 Strand Size | Select the tendon strand size Installation Method | Select the strand installation method.
-Used to evaluate the provisions of LRFD 5.4.6.2
+Used to evaluate the provisions of LRFD 5.4.6.2.
+(Starting with LRFD 10th Edition, the requirements of LRFD 5.4.6.2 are no longer contingent upon the strand installation method)

 ### Duct Grid ###
 Enter the following information in the duct grid.
 The first two items define the duct geometry.
 The remainder of the items define the tendon and the jacking force parameters.